cytosmart-bv/tomni/docs/index.rst

-..
-Tomni documentation master file, created by sphinx-quickstart on Thu Jan  7 23:46:55 2021.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Tomni documentation!
 ===================================
 Tomni, developed and utilized by CytoSMART, is a dedicated Python package designed to simplify image analysis and streamline computer vision tasks.